AMBOSS Step 1 Self-Assessment Score Calculation Explained

 Many students look at self-assessments as a predictive tool that can be used to set expectations for the real thing.
 While there is some value in this approach, it has its pitfalls.

-In the case of a low self-assessment score, it can be easy to become dejected or disappointed.
+In the case of a low self-assessment score, it can be easy to become discouraged or disappointed.
 While this is understandable, such a reaction can weaken confidence and motivation.
 If these feelings take root, they can have an impact greater on performance than any seemingly objective measurement of performance.
 That’s why it’s important to place things in greater context: a self-assessment is an imperfect tool that should be used as a guide for the remainder of your Step 1 prep.

-Likewise, it can be easy to become complacent after receiving a score that is higher than your initial expectations.
+Likewise, it can be easy to become complacent after receiving a score higher than your initial expectations.
 In this case, perhaps the test-taker’s studies have been more rigorous and comprehensive than they had initially thought.
 Alternatively, medical students often have high standards for themselves and may chronically underestimate their strengths.

 No matter the reason, the core insight remains the same: the 3-digit score is simply a jumping-off point for your future efforts.
 Keep up the hard work because the more prepared you are for Step 1, the greater chance you have of passing with ease and scoring high on Step 2 when the time comes.